Mathematics Course Descriptions

 0090 |

 An intensive course in the calculus of one variable including limits; differentiation; maxima and minima, and the chain rule for polynomials, rational functions, trigonometric functions, and exponential functions.
 Introduction of integration with applications to area and volumes of revolution.
 Mathematics 0090 and 0100 or the equivalent are recommended for all students intending to concentrate in mathematics or the sciences.
-May not be taken in addition to 0050, 0060, or 0070; 0100 may not be taken in addition to MA 0170. |
+May not be taken in addition to 0050, 0060, or 0070. |

 0100 |

-A continuation of the material of Mathematics 9 including further development of integration, inverse trigonometric and logarithmic functions, techniques of integrations, and applications which include work and pressure.
+A continuation of the material of MATH 90 including further development of techniques of integration.
 Other topics covered are infinite series, power series, Taylor's formula, polar coordinates, parametric equations, introduction to differential equations, and numerical methods.
-Mathematics 0090 and 0100 or the equivalent are recommended for all students intending to concentrate in mathematics or the sciences. |
+MATH 90 and 100 or the equivalent are recommended for all students intending to concentrate in mathematics or the sciences.
+MATH 100 may not be taken in addition to MATH 170 or MATH 190. |

 0170 |